 HOW TO USE TinyDB

-1 – How to initialise and get a value.
+1 – How to initialize and get a value.
 Do this in onCreate

 val sharedPreference = TinyDB(this) val stringStored = sharedPreference.getString(VALUE_KEY)